rook/rook/design/ceph/multus-network.md

 strategy to `OnDelete` so that the pods do not get deleted if the DaemonSet is updated while also ensuring that the pods will be updated on the next node reboot (or node drain).

+The holder pods use a standard pause image to keep resource usage low.
+This image can be overridden with the option `ROOK_CSI_MULTUS_PAUSE_IMAGE` (default: `k8s.gcr.io/pause`) in the Rook-Ceph operator's config.

 #### Mover DaemonSet and Pods
 The Rook-Ceph Operator's CSI controller also creates a second DaemonSet configured to use host networking.
 This DaemonSet also runs on all nodes that will have CSI plugin pods (and holder pods).